bsdpot/nomad-pot-driver/README.md

 Name: `pot-task-driver`

 The Pot task driver provides an interface for using [pot][pot-github-repo] for dynamically running applications inside a FreeBSD Jail.
 You can download the external pot-task-driver [here][pot-task-driver].
-For more detailed instructions on how to set up and use this driver, please refer to the [guide][pot-task-guide].

 ## Task Configuration